 Biotech and pharmaceuticals are attractive industries for new investors to look into, but if you don’t know key starting points they’re like any other sector, confusing and overcrowded with names.
-When you’re learning how to trade biotech stocks, you need to know some common tools to use.
-If you know which tools to use, it should be a lot easier for you to learn how to trade biotech stocks.
-That said, here are three useful tools when you’re looking for biotech and pharma companies that have potential catalyst events.
+When you’re learning how to trade, you need to know some common biotech stock tools to use.
+If you know which tools for biotech stock trading to use, it should be a lot easier for you to learn how to trade biotech stocks.
+That said, here are three useful biotech stock tools to use when you’re looking for biotech and pharma companies that have potential catalyst events.

-This tool will run you around $30 per month.
+This biotech stock tool will run you around $30 per month.
 When you’re first starting to trade biotech stocks, this price tag is a bit steep.
-Once you are consistently profitable, this tool can provide additional information and can help you take another step forward.
+Once you are consistently profitable, this tool for biotech stock trading can provide additional information and can help you take another step forward.

 Another site that can be useful is www.seekingalpha.com, but be wary when you’re reading articles or reports about small biotech companies, as the writers could be looking to pump their position.
 That said, the earnings-call transcript that Seeking Alpha offers can be an asset.
 If a biotech or pharmaceutical company has a conference call after its earnings release, go to Seeking Alpha to read what officers and directors said.

 Another helpful biotech stock tool is the U.S. Security and Exchange Commission’s (SEC) EDGAR database.
 This is extremely helpful when you’re looking to trade biotech stocks.
 You could search for biotech companies and conduct your due diligence by reading into their filings.
 Some important filings to read into include: 8-K, Form 4, 10-Q and 10-K. The more informed about a biotech stock, the more confidence you should have in your trades.